Yi-LingT/Supply-Chain-Data-Analytics-Portfolio/README.md

-# Yi-Ling Tsai - Global Supply Chain & Operations Analyst
+# Yi-Ling T. - Global Supply Chain & Operations Analyst

 ## Professional Endorsements
 - **Description:** Discover what industry leaders and colleagues say about Yi-Ling Tsai’s ability to transform supply chain operations and drive data-driven results.
 From her expertise in optimizing workflows to her collaborative leadership style, Yi-Ling has earned praise for delivering measurable impact and fostering innovation.